jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 ![](/img/ubuntu-usb-install-22-04-USB-rack.jpg)

 I found this whole topic pretty confusing when I started to explore it.
-The first half of this post is a deep-dive into the automation components used, and the second half is the actual technical steps – feel free to [jump directly to the second half](#create-a-bootable-live-server-usb).
+The first half of this post is a deep dive into the automation components used, and the second half is the actual technical steps – feel free to [jump directly to the second half](#create-a-bootable-live-server-usb).

-After reading this article, you'll have an in-depth understanding about how to automate Ubuntu server installations using `cloud-init`.
+After reading this article, you'll have an in-depth understanding of how to automate Ubuntu server installations using `cloud-init`.

 > ## What is cloud-init?
 >